Time-Harmonic Magnetic Model¶

 sim.get_model_manager().add_model(time_harmonic_magnetic_model)

-- frequency \(\left[ \rm{Hz} \right]\) the frequency of the fields
+- frequency \(\left[ \mathrm{Hz} \right]\) is the frequency of the fields

-- order the model order
+- order is the polynomial order of the discretization

 Materials¶

-In the most general case, the material parameters \(\nu\) and \(\sigma\) in Eq.
-(3) can be complex, frequency-dependent tensors that vary spatially and may also depend on other physical properties, such as temperature.
+In the most general case, the material parameters \(\nu\) and \(\sigma\) in the equation above can be complex, frequency-dependent tensors that vary spatially and may also depend on other physical properties, such as temperature.
 A material is specified through the Time-Harmonic General Magnetic Material.
 For details refer to Time-Harmonic General Magnetic Material.

-Most materials can be setup using the General Material with an example provided in Table 1.
+Most materials can be set up using the General Material, with an example provided in Table 1.

 ![]() Example from the Compumag TEAM-7 case.
 The simulation contains three materials: Air, Copper and Aluminum. |

-CopperFor non-magnetic but electrically conductive regions such as copper with $$ \mu = \mu_0,\qquad \sigma = \sigma_{\text{Cu}},\qquad $$ we can create the material using:
+CopperFor non-magnetic but electrically conductive regions such as copper with $$ \mu = \mu_0, \qquad \sigma = \sigma_{\text{Cu}}, $$ we can create the material using:

-AluminumFor electrically conductive regions such as aluminum we use $$ \mu = \mu_0,\qquad \sigma = \sigma_{\text{al}},\qquad $$ we can create the material using:
+AluminumFor electrically conductive regions such as aluminum we use $$ \mu = \mu_0, \qquad \sigma = \sigma_{\text{Al}}, $$ we can create the material using:

 |

-Note that once created the materials need to be added to the model
+Note that, once created, the materials need to be added to the model:

 Conditions¶

-Equation (3) is solved within a specific domain and must be accompanied by appropriate boundary conditions and excitations.
+The governing equation is solved within a specific domain and must be accompanied by appropriate boundary conditions and excitations.

 | Name | Supported Entities | Description |